Peter DeBoer: Kitchener Rangers

 In 2005–06, Kitchener saw their point total improve to 96, the third highest in the League.
 The team, however, was upset by the Owen Sound Attack in the first round of the playoffs.
 They then increased their point total to 98 in the following season, 2006–07, finishing third in the Western Conference and easily sweeping the Sarnia Sting in the first round.
 Kitchener would struggle in the second round, however, losing in five games to the Plymouth Whalers.

 With the Rangers being named the host of the 2008 Memorial Cup, Kitchener put together one of the best regular season's in OHL history, finishing with a 53–11–4 record, earning a League-high 110 points to win the Hamilton Spectator Trophy.
 The DeBoer-led Rangers quickly swept the Plymouth Whalers and Sarnia Sting in the first two rounds before disposing the Sault Ste.
-Marie Greyhounds in the Western Conference Finals.
+Marie Greyhounds in the Western Conference finals.
 In the J. Ross Robertson Cup Finals, the Rangers took the first three games of the series, though the opposing Belleville Bulls rebounded and took the next three games, setting up a deciding Game 7 matchup at the Kitchener Memorial Auditorium.
 In the last game of the series, the Rangers defeated the Bulls 4–1 to win the championship.
-During the 2008 Memorial Cup, the Rangers had a 2–1 record in the round-robin, setting up a rematch against the Bulls in the semi-finals.
+During the 2008 Memorial Cup, the Rangers had a 1-2 record in the round-robin, setting up a rematch against the Bulls in the semi-finals.
 Kitchener exploded for a 9–0 win and would face the Western Hockey League (WHL)'s Spokane Chiefs in the final game.
 The Chiefs ultimately spoiled the Rangers' party, defeating Kitchener 4–1.

 Florida Panthers

-DeBoer decided to take the next step in his career, and on June 13, 2008, he was named head coach of the Florida Panthers in the National Hockey League (NHL).
-DeBoer led the Panthers a 41–30–11 record, tied with the Montreal Canadiens for eighth place in the Eastern Conference.
-The Panthers did not make the playoffs, as the Canadiens advanced due to winning the head-to-head series with the Panthers 3–1.
+On June 13, 2008, the Florida Panthers in the National Hockey League (NHL) hired DeBoer as the team's head coach.
+DeBoer led the Panthers to a 41–30–11 record, tied with the Montreal Canadiens for eighth place in the Eastern Conference.
+The Panthers would miss the playoffs by one point, as the Canadiens advanced due to winning the head-to-head series with the Panthers 3–1.

 The Panthers struggled in the 2009–10 season and finished with a 32–37–13 record, last place in the Southeast Division.

 The team had an even worse 2010–11, as the team finished in last place in the Eastern Conference with a 30–40–12 record.
 After that season, the Panthers fired DeBoer with one year remaining on his contract.